 Raise3D Pro2 Dual Extruder 3D Printer

-The industrial-grade Raise3D Pro2 is the dynamic and powerful new 3D printer that is expanding creativity, inspiring ingenuity, and empowering designers, architects, engineers, and makers of all skill levels to imagine new possibilities and build the extraordinary.
-The Pro2 3D printer is the scaleable 3D printing solution that has the rugged durability, advanced features, and reliability to deliver repeatable results for next generation manufacturing, taking your vision from prototype to production.
+The industrial-grade Raise3D Pro2 is the dynamic and powerful 3D printer that is expanding creativity, inspiring ingenuity, and empowering designers, architects, engineers, and makers of all skill levels to imagine new possibilities and build the extraordinary.
+The Pro2 3D printer is the scalable 3D printing solution that has the rugged durability, advanced features, and reliability to deliver repeatable results for next generation manufacturing, taking your vision from prototype to production.

 ALL RAISE3D PRICING IS DELIVERED!